Flossing For Kids: What to Do?

 As an adult, you understand the benefits and necessity of flossing.
 With brushing, we can remove only 40-50% of plaque.
 Flossing removes the food collected from between your teeth as well as helps you clean the gums.
 All is clear but how to explain it to a child?

-Children are visual creatures, use the following games to make them understand why we floss:
+Children are entertained by visual, so you can use that to your advantage and play games to make them understand why we floss:

-- The fake teeth game Use some cartoon eggs or similar on a construction paper to imitate teeth and to create a fake mouth.
-Use 10-12 eggs.
-Use non-toxic playdough to recreate the food and plaque between the “teeth” and let your child experiment to remove it first using a toothbrush and then with the floss.
-This “hands-on” experiment will help their understanding and the importance of flossing.
+With an empty eggs box or similar you can imitate teeth to create a fake mouth.
+You can add non-toxic playdough to recreate the food and plaque between the “teeth” and let your child experiment to remove it first using a toothbrush and then with the floss.
+This a “hands-on” experiment that will help their understanding and the importance of flossing.

 When to start flossing your child’s teeth?